The Powerful Connection Between Nutrition and Mental Health

 Which Nutrition Is Good for the Support of Mental Health?

-Here's a quick rundown of nutrients and foods that are particularly beneficial for mental health:
+Here is a brief overview of nutrients and foods that are particularly good for mental health:

 Omega-3 Fatty Acids: Found in fatty fish like salmon and walnuts, omega-3s can help reduce symptoms of depression and anxiety.